Real-Time String Dynamics in a $2+1$D Non-Abelian Lattice Gauge Theory: String Breaking, Glueball Formation, Baryon Blockade, and Tension Reduction

 Under unitary time evolution, (first-order) string breaking for $\spin\!=\!\frac{1}{2}$ is enabled when the energy $\spin(\spin+1)\gauge[E]\!=\!\frac{3}{4}\gauge[E]$ of removing one active link matches the energy $2\mass$ of creating a particle-hole pair at the sites connecting it.
 At this resonance point $R_{\spin=\frac{1}{2}}{:}\, \mass\!=\!\frac{3}{8}\gauge[E]$, any string configuration of length equal to that of the initial string resonantly hybridizes with shorter strings carrying dynamical matter: the Casimir along the path decreases, the total \emph{string-manifold} weight $\mathcal{P}=\sum_{k}\mathcal{P}_{k}$ (sum over degenerate minimal-string configurations) collapses, and matter production proliferates, leading to a rapid and continual growth in the bipartite entanglement entropy [see \cref{fig2_stringbreaking}(a,b,c) for a minimal initial L-string].

 Unlike the Abelian case \cite{Xu2025StringBreakingDynamics}, matter production at resonance is not limited to mesons: SU$(2)$ fusion rules also enable spontaneous \emph{baryon-antibaryon} formation, visible in \cref{fig2_stringbreaking}(c).
 Moreover, due to the use of staggered fermions, higher-order string breaking processes (\idest{}, multiple local breaks) can occur at the same resonance $R_{\spin=\frac{1}{2}}$.
+Videos of this dynamics are available on \texttt{YouTube} \cite{videos}.

 \textbf{\textit{String oscillations: glueballs and self-cross.---}}Out of resonance, \idest{}, for $\mass\!\neq\!\tfrac38\gauge[E]$, the initial string cannot break; the plaquette term only reshuffles flux among configurations with the same number of active links.
 Accordingly, the patch-averaged Casimir remains constant without particle creation.
 At the same time, the entanglement entropy peaks near maximal superposition of the degenerate string configurations and minimizes when a single configuration dominates; see \cref{fig2_stringbreaking}(d,e,f).